 - Don’t forget your sunscreen.
 Overcast or not, you will want to protect your skin.

 - Pay attention where you walk.
 There were various rocks and items in the ground and my husband had to warn me to pay attention and look out.
 It’s not my fault!
-I would get distracted by the views.
+The beautiful views can be distracting.

 - Take pictures in the Children’s Garden.
 The kids will love this area of the garden.

 - Get the South Coast Botanic Garden membership.
 I recently purchased a Deluxe family membership via a great deal I found on Groupon.
 The membership grants you access to several other gardens, including Descanso Gardens.
-As a member, you also receive discounts to events held at the garden.
+Members receive discounts to events held at the garden.

 - Dates: Daily from September 15 through November 30th (2018)